Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-CznWASCszcA.md

 # [November 24th, 2020 Livestream](../2020-11-24.md)
 ## Q&A: Will there be intelligent aliens?
 https://www.youtube.com/watch?v=CznWASCszcA
-This question was possibly duplicated with a more recent answer: [February 16th, 2021 Livestream Q&A: Any NPCs in the game?](./yt-z-DgcRCy3so.md) [https://www.youtube.com/watch?v=z-DgcRCy3so](https://www.youtube.com/watch?v=z-DgcRCy3so)
+This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: Any thoughts about having NPCs?](./yt-w3aiQMS3xBA.md) [https://www.youtube.com/watch?v=w3aiQMS3xBA](https://www.youtube.com/watch?v=w3aiQMS3xBA)

 ### Topics